dimajix/flowman/docs/spec/relation/hiveUnionTable.md

  * `partitions` **(optional)** *(list:partition)* *(default: empty)*:
  Specifies all partition columns.
 This is used both for creating Hive tables, but also for writing and reading to and from them.
-Therefore if you are working with partitioned Hive tables **you have to specify partition columns, even if Flowman is not used for creating the table**.
+Therefore, if you are working with partitioned Hive tables **you have to specify partition columns, even if Flowman is not used for creating the table**.